 Lindbergh used a planning chart with a gnomonic projection where a great circle course is obtained by a straight line between departure and termination.
 He divided the resulting straight line (between New York and Paris) into100 mile segments and transferred the coordinates of the extremities of these segments to a Mercator chart which he used for his historic flight.

 A rhumb line is a straight line on the surface of the earth that crosses all the meridians at the same angle.

 Ideally, straight-line course segments are sought because they are easy to follow compared to curved lines.
 Since the lines of longitude are approximately parallel, a straight line would be a line that crosses all the lines of longitude at the same angle.

 Straight lines make the plotting and tracking simple.
-As stated above, rhumb line is a line on the surface of the Earth which crosses every meridian (line of longitude) at the same angle.
+As stated above, the rhumb line is a line on the surface of the Earth which crosses every meridian (line of longitude) at the same angle.
 On a sphere, where the meridians are converging at the poles, a rhumb line will form a spiraling curve that eventually ends at either of the Earth’s poles.
 The spiral that is created by a rhumb line is a Loxodromic Curve or a Loxodrome.
 Since a loxodrome is not a great circle, it follows that by tracking a loxodrome a longer distance must be traveled compared to a great circle line.